2high/project2/README.md

 ###Introduction

-Coffee & cakes is a small website build it with React.js where the user can Create, Read, Update and Delete the information about coffee venues.
+Coffee & cakes is a small website build  with React.js where the user can Create, Read, Update and Delete the information about coffee venues.

 ###Code Example